Giphy/GiphyAPI/README.md

 + trending
 + stickers (search, translate, random, trending)

 The search endpoint replicates the search found on [Giphy](http://giphy.com).
-Translate is an experimental endpoint designed to be used for GIF dialects and random returns a single random GIF, optionally limited to a specified tag.
+Translate converts words and phrases to GIFs and is designed to be used in messaging apps (e.g. the [Giphy Slack integration](http://giphy.com/posts/slack-adds-giphy-to-every-chatroom-wut)).
+Trending pulls in the best GIFs from around the internet, updated every 15min and hand curated by the Giphy editorial team.
+Random returns a single random GIF, optionally limited to a specified tag.
+[Giphy Labs](http://giphy.com/labs) is a great place to see various implementations of the Giphy API.
 Learn more about the rest in the documentation below.

 The Giphy API implements a REST-like interface.
-Connections can be made with any HTTP enabled programming language.
+Connections can be made with any HTTP or HTTPS enabled programming language.
 The Giphy API also implements [CORS](http://en.wikipedia.org/wiki/Cross-origin_resource_sharing), allowing you to connect to Giphy from JavaScript / Web browsers on your own domain.

 ###### Host